-Do you want to study in Netherlands ( Holland ), please stop by and find out how to apply for admission, tuition fees and living in Holland, admission requirements, list of Universities in Netherlands etc.
+Are you hoping to study in Netherlands (Holland), please stop by and find out how to apply for admission, tuition fees and cost of living in Holland, admission requirements, list of Universities in Netherlands for international students etc.

-In North Western Europe, the Netherlands is a beautiful and quiet country with cycling routes for bikers which goes a long way to reduce the cost of transportation.
-Their language, Dutch is one that is not hard to find all around the world.
-The small country contains a blend of German, French and British culture in that small country.
-Once again, transportation is not complicated and boring because of the country’s size, transportation is not difficult and tedious.
-In fact, it is quite easy to move from one capital to the other.
+In North Western Europe, the Netherlands is a beautiful and quiet country with cycling routes for bikers that go a long way to reducing transportation costs.
+Dutch is their language, one that is not difficult to find all over the world.
+There is a mixture of German, French and British culture in that small country.
+Once again, transportation is not complicated and boring because of the country’s size.
+Actually moving from one capital to the other is very convenient.

 Cost of Studying in Netherlands

-Tuition fees in the Netherlands are divided into two; one which is set by the government which in turn increases each year and the other is set by the colleges themselves for residents or people with European nationality.
-The fees are usually less than 9,000 Euros for the residents.
+In the Netherlands, tuition fees are split into two; one is set by the government, which in turn increases each year and the other is set by the universities themselves for citizens or individuals of European nationality.
+For residents, the payments are normally less than 9,000 Euros.

-The fees are typically very steep for foreign students outside of Europe, the fees are usually quite steep, being above 8,000 Euros.
-However, the universities usually make provision for the students to either pay their fees upfront or do it in a ten-month installment period.
-If you are interested, you can contact the University for a student loan which is often granted to the student without participation from third parties.
-Depending on the course, the average tuition fee for a bachelor degree program ranges from 6,000 to 12,000 Euros depending on the course while the Masters programme is a bit higher at the rate of 8,000 to 20,000 Euros.
+The fees are typically very steep for foreign students outside of Europe, being over 8,000 Euros.
+Universities, however, normally allow for students to either pay their fees in advance or do so in a ten-month installment cycle.
+If you are interested, you should contact the university for a student loan that is sometimes given to the student without participation from third parties.
+Depending on the course, the average tuition fee for a bachelor’s degree program varies from 6,000 to 12,000 Euros, while the Masters program is significantly higher at 8,000 to 20,000 Euros.

 Cost of living in Holland

-The average university session in a Dutch university runs for at least 10 months, from September to June.
-So, you will be calculating your cost of living for about 10 months.
-Transportation isn’t so much of a problem; all you need is a good bicycle, a map and a fantastic lock for your bicycle.
-Similarly, accommodation fees are not outrageous and are quite affordable for the average student that wants to stay outside campus.
-There are shared apartments which are cheaper since the fees are divided between roommates, there are shared apartments that are cheaper.
+The average university session at a Dutch university runs from September to June for at least 10 months.
+So for about 10 months, you will be measuring your cost of living.
+Transportation is not so much of a problem; a decent bicycle, a map and a great lock for your bicycle are all you need.
+Similarly, lodging costs for the average student who wants to stay outside campus are not outrageous and are very affordable.
+Since the fees are divided between roommates, there are shared apartments that are cheaper.

 Take a look at the average estimate of essential goods and living there;